-For Medicare members, the referring provider will receive outreach prior to receiving a denial letter which will contain the reason the request has been recommended for denial.
-During this outreach a physician consult may be scheduled if needed to allow the opportunity to request a Physician-to-Physician discussion with an eviCore Medical Director, at which point any additional details can be offered for consideration when making a final decision.
-Please note that after a denial has been issued for a Medicare member, no changes to the case decision, can be made.
-Speaking with an eviCore Medical Director after a denial is rendered is for educational purposes only after which the appeals process will need to be followed.
+For Medicare BCBS members, the referring provider will receive a denial letter that contains the reason for denial as well as Appeal rights and processes.
+Please note that after a denial has been issued for a Medicare member, no changes to the case decision, such as a reconsideration, can be made.
+Speaking with an EviCore Medical Director is for educational purposes only.